pticek/Identification-of-Metaphors-Cro-Newspaper/README.md

 # Annotation and Machine Identification of Metaphors in Croatian Newspaper Articles

-This repository contains dataset used in paper *Annotation and Machine Identification of Metaphors in Croatian Newspaper Articles*, submitted to CECIIS 2023 conference.
+This repository contains dataset annotated and preprocesed as part of the paper *Annotation and Machine Identification of Metaphors in Croatian Newspaper Articles*, submitted to CECIIS 2023 conference.

+To find put more of the annotating process and data preporocesing, please refer to mentioned paper.

 If you are using this dataset in your research, please cite: